jorgecolonconsulting/hooky/README.md

 ### Check potential bugs before going out to production

 The `{ClassName}::$checkCallableParameters` flag triggers PHP Notices on different issues where method parameters don't match up with the callables set up through hooks.
 This is handy during development to catch potential bugs.
-By default it is turned off because of a potential performance hit.
+By default it is turned on to reduce bugs immediately.
+Turn it off in a production environment.

 ### Restricting hooking to specific methods